mvsolves/MV-configs/README.md

 # configs
-A record of my configs
+A record of my configurations for shell, the plugins for neovim, and tmux

 # Steps to install configurations (FOLLOW IN ORDER)